 “From the deepest recesses of my soul, thank you so much.
 I’ve been sober for 22 months, and this is as good as life gets.”

 Paths to Recovery

-At Suntrac Wellness Centre, male-identified individuals 19 or older find compassion and companionship in group sessions offered either during the day or evening.
+At Suntrac Wellness Centre, individuals 19 or older find compassion and companionship in group sessions offered either during the day or evening.
 This flexibility is designed to support their personal recovery goal, while ensuring employment isn’t sacrificed along the way.
-Mission Services’ professional, compassionate staff help men identify triggers while living in the community and realizing their recovery.
+Mission Services’ professional, compassionate staff help individuals identify triggers while living in the community and realizing their recovery.
 Learn more about Suntrac by clicking here.

 Partners in Recovery